 Sometimes will not specify if a road is not paved

 Maps.Me is as reliable and convenient as any navigation app that you will find.
 With its offline use, wide usability across the globe and free price tag you really can’t go wrong here.Read more

 No matter where you are in the world, you can utilize the walking, cycling, and driving navigation that this app provides.
 All in the meanwhile, your points of interest are incredibly detailed so you know exactly where you are going.
 Plus, when you are running or cycling, Maps.Me will display if the terrain is uphill or downhill.

 Ease of Use

 Every single map you use is free and it always will be.
 In addition to this, there are online city traffic maps that you can check out to see updated traffic information and driving routes.

 It is not only available worldwide but also when not connected to a Wi-Fi point or by using data.
 The maps and all the navigation tools can be viewed offline so no internet connection is required, however, you must plan ahead and download the maps over a data or wifi connection before you use the maps offline.
 Maps.Me provides nothing but pure convenience.
 The fact that it is free of charge and can be used offline is the icing on the cake.

 Besides navigation, you can also search through different types of categories such as hotels, tourist attractions, and restaurants.
 Plus, you can make hotel bookings directly from this app via Booking.com.

-You can set up your own Here account and then, you can save and store your favorite locations and access them wherever you go.
+You can set up your own Here account on any smartphone and then, you can save and store your favorite locations and access them wherever you go.

 With assistance from outside sources, this application can provide you with information about bars, restaurants, pharmacies, gas stations, ATMs, and more.